SpindlySpider/UoP-AI-CW/ga/GA_documentation.md

         Compute the fitness of a given individual by comparing it to the target gait.

-        The comparison uses Mean Squared Error (MSE) for each joint (coxa, femur, tibia), normalized and inverted so that higher fitness corresponds to lower error.
+        The comparison uses Mean Squared Error (MSE) for each joint (coxa, femur, tibia), normalised and inverted so that higher fitness corresponds to lower error.

         Parameters:
             individual (Individual): The individual whose gait is to be evaluated.